 However, the popularity of this fabric grew rapidly when Alexander Buchanan introduced the chenille shawls and scarfs in Scotland.
 The time was around 1830.
 Soon after that, The founder of James Templeton Carpet Manufacturer Co., James Templeton modified the production process.
 He used the exact fabric for making carpets and hand-tufted bedspreads.
 By this, he created a successful carpet company.

 Finally, a century later, the United States also got involved.
 The country brought a revolution in making tufted fabrics.
 Catherine Evans Whitener innovated the chenille fabric in a new way.
-All thanks to her modification of the traditional handcrafted technique.
-From then on, chenille and other tufted fabrics became widely popular in the US.
+Thanks to her improvements to the traditional handcrafted technique.ย From then on, chenille and other tufted fabrics became widely popular in the US.

 But it took some time to make chenille a profitable production.
 Manufacturers started mass-producing chenille in the late 20th century after the invention of the latest technologies.
 People were no longer dependent on handcraft techniques only.